-- Press on saute and add the butter cubes.
+- Press "saute" and add the butter to the Instant Pot.

 - Let the butter melt completely.

-- Cook the butter until foamy for 8-9 minutes and then turn off the Instant Pot.
+- Saute the butter until foamy for 8-9 minutes and then turn off the Instant Pot.

 - Let the butter cooks for another 2 minutes while the Instant Pot cools down.